 What does the treatment involve?

-Sutureless pterygium surgery involves removing the pterygium without applying sutures and, as there is an area without any cells, we must add healthy tissue.
-The simple extirpation of the ptergygium may cause a relapse, that the pterygium reappears, therefore a graft is always required.
+Sutureless pterygium surgery involves removing the pterygium without applying sutures.
+As there is an area without any cells, we must put healthy tissue in its place.
+The simple removal of the ptergygium may cause a relapse, the pterygium reappears, therefore a graft is always required.

 When is this treatment indicated?

-When the pterygium starts to grow, it may cause an astigmatism, which may, in turn, cause the opacification of the cornea and it has it has to be removed.
+When the pterygium starts to grow, it may cause an astigmatism.
+It may, in turn, cause the cornea to opacity, in which case it has to be removed.

 How is it performed?

-During the surgical procedure, which is performed under local anaesthesia, we remove the pterygium in the whole part that is invading the cornea, and in the part of the conjunctiva and clean the whole fibrous tissue that has been forming over the years, leaving the area as clean as possible.
+During the surgical procedure, performed under local anaesthesia, we remove the pterygium in the whole part invading the cornea, and in the part of the conjunctiva.
+We clean the whole fibrous tissue forming over the years, leaving the area as clean as possible.

 It is usually an area of 6 x 8mm, depending on the size of the pterygium.